appdev-lessons/refactoring-msm-gui-2/content.md

 With this setup, you can access all actors in a movie with `the_movie.actors`, and all movies an actor has been in with `the_actor.movies`.

-The `:through` option specifies the association name for the join model (`:characters`), and the `:source` option specifies the name of the association in the join model that `has_many :through` is going through to get to the `Actor` or `Movie`.
+The `through:` keyword argument specifies the association name for the join model (`:characters`), and the `source:` keyword argument specifies the name of the association in the join model that `has_many through:` is going through to get to the `Actor` or `Movie`.

-The `:source` option is necessary here because the source of the `has_many` could not be automatically inferred from the association name.
-If the `:source` option is not provided, Rails would look for an association named `actors` in the `Character` model when you invoke `the_movie.actors`, and similarly for `the_actor.movies`.
-With the `:source` option, you're telling Rails to use the `:actor` and `:movie` associations in the `Character` model instead.
+The `source:` keyword argument is necessary here because the source of the `has_many` could not be automatically inferred from the association name.
+If the `source:` keyword argument is not provided, Rails would look for an association named `actors` in the `Character` model when you invoke `the_movie.actors`, and similarly for `the_actor.movies`.
+With the `source:` keyword argument, you're telling Rails to use the `:actor` and `:movie` associations in the `Character` model instead.

 ---